-When the University of Colorado sports faithful attend home games, they’re sure to spot a pair of superfans who have been rooting for the Buffaloes longer than most of the students in the stands have been alive.
+When the University of Colorado sports faithful attends home games, they’re sure to spot a pair of superfans who have been rooting for the Buffaloes longer than most of the students in the stands have been alive.

 After all these years, the sisters show no signs of slowing down.

-The sisters grew up in in the small Eastern Plains town of Haxtun — current population 917 as of 2016.
-Peggy described life the Phillips County ag town as “like the movie, ‘Friday night lights.’
+The sisters grew up in the small Eastern Plains town of Haxtun — current population 917 as of 2016.
+Peggy described life in the Phillips County ag town as “like the movie, ‘Friday night lights.’
 The whole town supports the activities of the high school.”
 That was back in the Depression years of the 30s.
 “There wasn’t a lot of entertainment, so people went to the high school sporting events, mainly football and basketball and track.”

 Their father had to close his meat market in town and moved the family to Longmont in 1939.
 His business wasn’t successful there, so they moved to nearby Boulder where the sisters “became acquainted with and loyal fans of the University of Colorado,” Betty said.